roadrunner-server/roadrunner-docs/docs/en/intro/about.md

 By utilizing these plugins, RoadRunner ensures that your PHP application can effectively handle a wide range of requests and communication protocols, delivering optimal performance and flexibility.

+## RPC

+RoadRunner also provides an RPC interface for communication between the application and the server, which plays a significant role in enhancing the interaction between the two components.
+This interface is particularly useful when working with the various plugins that support RPC communication, such as:

+- [**KV**](../kv/overview.md) - A cache service that allows for efficient storage and retrieval of cached data.
+- [**Locks**](../plugins/locks.md) - Offers a convenient means to manage distributed locks, ensuring resource access coordination across multiple processes or systems.
+- [**Service**](../plugins/service.md) - A dynamic server processes supervisor that enables seamless management of server processes directly from the application.
+- [**Jobs**](../queues/overview.md) - Provides the ability to dynamically manage queue pipelines from within the application, streamlining the execution of tasks and jobs.
+- [**Logger**](../lab/logger.md) - Facilitates the forwarding of logs from the application to the RoadRunner logger, ensuring centralized and efficient log management.
+- [**Metrics**](../lab/metrics.md) - Allows for the submission of application metrics to Prometheus, promoting comprehensive monitoring and analysis of application performance.

 ## PHP